top of page

 • Fly to Sorong and take a boat to Raja Ampat, a paradise for divers and nature lovers.

-• Explore the rich underwater biodiversity through diving or snorkeling.
+• Explore the rich underwater biodiversity through diving or snorkelling.

 • Visit picturesque islands and hidden lagoons.